 Fleas can be a major issue for pet owners and their pets.
 These blood sucking parasites are not only a nuisance but cause considerable discomfort to your pet.
 Fleas also cause other health issues such as anaemia, flea allergic dermatitis; a common skin condition seen by veterinarians and skin infections.
 They are also involved in the transmission of tapeworm.
 Once on your pet, the female flea lays up to 50 eggs per day so it doesn’t take long to go from a few fleas to a serious infestation.
 Once laid, these eggs are shed from your pet into the home environment.
 The high humidity and temperatures in the tropics create the perfect environment for rapid hatching resulting in severe flea infestations.
 When controlling fleas it is important to treat not only the adult flea but the juvenile stages in the environment as well.

 Every year animal management, vets and Shelters are presented with thousands of lost pets.
 Reuniting these pets with their owners can prove to be difficult since many cannot be reliably identified.
 In addition to the traditional collar and engraved tag, a microchip is an effective and permanent form of identification.
 This small implant has a unique code which is entered onto a national database meaning that when scanned your pet can easily be traced back to you.
-Microchipping can be performed at any age.
+Microchipping can be performed from 8 weeks of age.

 Good nutrition is essential in keeping your pet healthy.
 As the saying goes, we are what we eat and the same goes for your pets too.
 Combined with regular exercise and veterinary check-ups, feeding a well-balanced diet to your pet promotes healthy teeth, skin and coat, strong well developed bones, bright clear eyes, good muscle tone, firmer smaller stools, increased energy as well as improved quality of life and longevity.
-Hill’s Science Diet Vet Essentials diet range has been developed to provide a large range of health support for your pet.
-It has been clinically proven and uniquely formulated to help address five common health concerns in pets.
+Hills Science Diet range has been developed to provide a large range of health support for your pet.
 It contains superior quality ingredients and is great taste, 100% guaranteed with no artificial preservatives, flavours or colours.
 Recommended by vets worldwide it’s by far one of the best premium pet foods available.